meteor/performance/benchmarks/meteor2.16-vs-3.0.3-disable-compression/README.md

 Meteor 3, without compression, can manage 240 connections in 1 minute, a regression noted in the [3.0.1 report](../meteor2.16-vs-3.0.1).

 Meteor 2 can improve performance by disabling compression as well as Meteor 3.
 However, the regression in Meteor 3 persists (initially identified in the [3.0.1 report](../meteor2.16-vs-3.0.1)), with higher RAM usage for the same process and more time introduced.
 This fact might still reveal the regression and requires further investigation.

+Disabling compression can lead to increased resource usage, such as higher bandwidth consumption.
+While bandwidth is generally less costly, it’s worth considering this when adopting the solution.
+We also plan to include bandwidth monitoring in our performance suite to track and measure this effect.